jbgallag/markovWords/README.md

 It should build under osx by typing make

-The openframeworks skeleton for this code was taken from examples/utils/loadTextFileExample
+The open frameworks skeleton for this code was taken from examples/utils/loadTextFileExample